FreightWaves weekly podcast recap - FreightWaves

 WHAT THE TRUCK?!?

-Monday: Dooner and The Dude explore sales optimizations, faster payments for truckers and being charitable on this episode of WHAT THE TRUCK?!?
+Monday: Dooner and The Dude hit some big headlines, hear another Play It Forward and learn the top fleets to drive for in 2021 on this episode of WHAT THE TRUCK?!?

-Wednesday: Where do you fit in the freight industry?
-Dooner and The Dude debate how to find your place in this wide world of transportation.
+Wednesday: Dooner and The Dude kick off Black History Month with two freight founders who are blazing trails in the industry.

-Friday: Dooner and The Dude debate the prioritization of truck drivers for the COVID-19 vaccine, recap the Sales & Marketing Summit and learn how truckers handle needs on the road.
+Friday: On today’s episode, Dooner and The Dude are talking about the wild world of moving marijuana.
+What are the regulatory concerns, customer needs and market demands of this cash crop?.

 Put That Coffee Down